 - For garnish: minced parsley, flaky sea salt

 - Stir together the eggs, spinach and 1/2 teaspoon Kosher salt.
 Mix the potatoes into the eggs.
-If the skillet seems like it is at any risk of sticking, add a little more olive oil.
-Return the entire mixture to the skillet.
+Wipe the skillet clean and add a bit more olive oil.
+Raise the heat to medium high, allow the oil to get quite hot, then add the egg mixture to the skillet.

-- Reduce heat to low and cook the tortilla until it is mostly set and bubbles are appearing on the top surface.
+- Allow to cook at this high temperature for about 10 seconds to make sure the outer layer of eggs set instead of stick, then reduce heat to low and cook the tortilla until it is mostly set and bubbles are appearing on the top surface.
 If it isn’t setting, raise heat slightly.
 Remove from the heat and cover with a plate.
 Working very carefully with oven mits or towels, flip the tortilla onto the plate and then slide it back into the skillet.
 Cook for about 5 more minutes, then once again carefully invert onto a serving plate.
 Allow to cool and firm up for at least 15 minutes before serving at room temperature, or refrigerate and serve cool, garnished with minced parsley and a bit of flaky sea salt.